kubewarden/docs/docs/operator-manual/policy-servers/02-private-registry.md

 container images.

-To achieve this, we will create a Secret containing the private registry credentials, and configure our PolicyServers resources, and/or our Helm chart to use it.
+To achieve this, we will create a Secret containing the private registry credentials, and configure our PolicyServers' resources, and/or our Helm chart to use it.

 ## Creating the Secret